timothywalter/gmod-minigolf-contributing/MAPPING_GUIDE.md

   * Because of this design, in theory it's possible (untested) to have a hole with a single start and multiple valid ends (that all point to the same start.)
   * These following properties are valid for this entity:
     * `hole`: the name (must match a start hole’s name)
+    * `course`: the name of the course this hole is on (must match a start hole’s course name if the start hole has one set)
   * How to create this Brush Entity in hammer:
     1. Create one or multiple brushes in Hammer, along the edge and over the top of the minigolf track.
     2. Give these brushes the 'trigger' material on all faces.